franckroc/module-tri/README.md

 Utilisation python:

+import module-tri
+ou
-import module-tri #  ou from module-tri import tri
+from module-tri import tri

 result = tri(name,tab,direction)

-    # where name must be: "fusion" or "buble"
+    # where name must be string: "fusion" or "buble"
     #       tab : your list
-    #       direction must be: "increase" or "decrease"
+    #       direction must be string: "increase" or "decrease"

  Exemple: